 Jay joined Watsi on March 12th, 2013.
 Seven years ago, Jay joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jay's most recent donation traveled 8,500 miles to support Isaack, an energetic young man from Kenya, for fracture repair surgery.
+Jay's most recent donation traveled 8,600 miles to support Da, a loving father from Thailand, to fund eye surgery.

 Isaack is an energetic 21-year-old from Kiambu County in Kenya.
 He is the fourth born in a family of seven.
 His mother works as a housewife and his father works as a small businessman and lives in western Kenya.
 Isaack works on construction sites and enjoys playing football during his free time.
 Last Sunday, Isaack was playing football with his friends when he bumped into a fellow player and fell.
 Instantly they knew his injury was serious because his tibial shaft assumed a C-like shape and begun to swell.
 Isaack was brought to Nazareth Hospital.
 The fracture was stabilized with a splint.
 Isaack was instructed to go home and await for potential surgery while the swelling went down.
 Upon review by the surgeon, an implant is recommended to ensure he heals.
 When Isaack was informed of the money required for surgery he asked the surgeon if there was any other treatment option because he had no way to raise the funds necessary and his family was not in a position to contribute to his bill.
 The surgeon explained that the nature of the fracture requires surgery for proper healing and referred him to the Watsi-AMH program.
 If not treated the fracture on Isaack’s left leg may heal with a deformity leading to reduced functionality of his left lower limb, thus affecting his mobility, which is an important for allowing him to work and earn money to support himself and his family.
 Fortunately, surgeons at our medical partner AMH can help.
 On September 2nd, Isaack will undergo a fracture repair procedure, called an open reduction and internal fixation.
 If treated, the fracture on Isaack’s left leg will heal without any deformity and allow him to walk with ease.
 Now, our medical partner, African Mission Healthcare Foundation, is requesting $1,049 to fund this procedure.
 Isaack remarked, “I look forward to the day I will be able to play on the football field again and go to work with ease so that I can fend for myself as I am used to.”